Harmonagon/Harmonagon/CONTRIBUTING.md

  * Loop Variations
  * Click Track
  *	Metronome and Tuner
- *	Make and Save Sequences and Chord Progressions
+ *	Create and Save Patterns, Sequences, and Chord Progressions
  * Composition Tools
  *	Learning Levels for Preschool and Elementary Students
  *	New and Updated Instructional Videos and Quizzes
  *	and More (TBD)

+ (updates not necessarily in any particaular order)